Then-Terence/GrabSafety/README.md

 This repository is created for the submission for the Grab AI For SEA Challenge (https://www.aiforsea.com/).

 As part of the challenge, I have signed up for the question under the theme of Safety.
+I have used the R programming language in this challenge.

 [tbc]